Amazon Music Bestsellers and Deals

 June and July 2025 saw Strawberry Records of the UK (one of Cherry Red's label imprints) produce two Themed Clamshell Box Set humdingers.
 Each came with over 60-tracks, 40-page booklets and Mini LP sleeves.
 And man are they good...

 The first was "Feelin' Alright?
-Mod Rock, Funky Prog & Heavy Jazz 1967-1972" (reviewed elsewhere) and the second is this little beauty given over to all things American and Bluesy on a white-boy's influentially drawn-in tip.
-So much great stuff here to love - time for a deep dive - so to the details straight away...
+Mod Rock, Funky Prog & Heavy Jazz 1967-1972" (reviewed elsewhere) and the second is this little beauty given over to all things American and Bluesy that drove most of us white-boys doolally with internal combustion and even made some English chappies save up and buy cheap guitars (and that's when the motorvatin' trouble really started).
+So much great stuff here to love - time for a deep dive into Rollin' and Tumblin' - to the mannish details...

 UK released Friday, 18 July 2025 - "Rollin' And Tumblin' - American Electric Blues 1965-1971" by VARIOUS ARTISTS on Cherry Red/Strawberry CR3JAMBX46 (Barcode 5013929434639) is a 63-Track 3-CD Clamshell Box Set Compiled and Annotated by JOHN HARRINGTON covering Black Blues, R&B, Soul, Rock and Psych being discovered by largely white audiences and bands of the period.
 It comes with a 40-Page Booklet, Three Mini LP Card Sleeves, ALEC PALAO Mastering and plays out as follows: